neilg63/string-patterns/README.md

   - Both: Whole word, but spaces or other punctuation may occur within the pattern to match one or more words

 ### Dev Notes
+As of version 0.3.0 the re-exports Regex::Captures and Regex::Match to help with custom implementations.

-As of version 0.3.6, the crate re-exports regex::Regex and regex::Error to help with custom implementations As of version 0.3.0, this crate is feature complete, although still in a beta stage.
+As of version 0.3.6, the crate re-exports regex::Regex and regex::Error to help with custom implementations

+As of version 0.3.0, this crate is feature complete, although still in a beta stage.
 All new features will be in a future *string-patterns-extras* crate that builds on this library and *simple-string-patterns*.
 0.3.5 has no new features, only a more notes and a few more methods have default implementations.

 Notes for the 0.2.* series can be found in the [GitHub repo](https://github.com/neilg63/string-patterns) in the v0.2.* branch.
 If you upgrade from a pre-0.3.0 version, you may need to install  *simple-string-patterns* as well.

 NB: Some updates reflect editorial changes only.